James-Wickenden/SevensCards/README.md

 - Networking:
   - Case for already having a server running with that IP
   - Case for joining a game in session
-  - Clients need to be told difficulty during board sending
+  - Stop Sever button in lobby

+- WIP networking:
+  - List players in server when starting a web game
   - Case for two clients with the same name!! clients or server players.

-- WIP networking:
-  - Stop server joining its own game